jeanlego/OS2_CS_UNB/README.md

 3. docker run -it -d --privileged -p 8080:8080 -p 6901:6901 -p 5901:5901 -v <your_local_workspace_dir>:/workspace jeanlego/os2_cs_unb

+4. 	you can connect to your web IDE via http://localhost:8080 you can connect to your X11 xfce desktop via http://localhost:6091

+	user: root
+	pass: letmein

 	PS. you can use --restart=always if you want the image to keep on booting with your machine